-+ : Click to add an overlay.
-Select the type of overlay from the dropdown list: Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
-You can enter your own text, and you can also include pre-configured modifiers to automatically show for example time, date, frame rate. - Click to add the date modifier %F to show yyyy-mm-dd.
-Click to add the time modifier %x to show hh:mm:ss (24-hour clock).
-Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
-For example, %a shows the day of the week.
-Size: Select the desired font size.
-Appearance: Select the text color and background color, for example, white text on a black background (default).
-Select the position of the overlay in the image.
-Image: Select the position of the overlay in the image.
-Image: Select to show a static image superimosed over the video stream.
+: Click to add an overlay.
+Select the type of overlay from the dropdown list:

+- Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
+You can enter your own text, and you can also include pre-configured modifiers to automatically show, for example, time, date, and frame rate. - : Click to add the date modifier %F to show yyyy-mm-dd. - Since the contract of the co - Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
+For example, %a shows the day of the week. - Size: Select the desired font size. - Appearance: Select the text color and background color, for example, white text on a black background (default). - Select the position of the overlay in the image. - Image: Select to show a static image superimposed over the video stream.
 You can use .bmp, .png, .jpeg, or .svg files.
 To upload an image, click Images.
-Before you upload an image, you can choose to: Scale with resolution: Select to automatically scale the overlay image to fit the video resolution.
-Use transparency: Select and enter the RGB hexadecimal value for that color.
+Before you upload an image, you can choose to: - Scale with resolution: Select to automatically scale the overlay image to fit the video resolution. - Use transparency: Select and enter the RGB hexadecimal value for that color.
 Use the format RRGGBB.
 Examples of hexadecimal values: FFFFFF for white, 000000 for black, FF0000 for red, 6633FF for blue, and 669900 for green.
-Only for .bmp images.
-Streaming indicator : Select to show an animation superimposed over the video stream.
+Only for .bmp images. - Streaming indicator : Select to show an animation superimposed over the video stream.
 The animation indicates that the video stream is live, even if the scene doesn't contain any motion.

-Appearance: Select the animation color and background color, for example, red animation on a transparent background (default).
-Size: Select the desired font size.
-Select the position of the overlay in the image.
+- Appearance: Select the animation color and background color, for example, red animation on a transparent background (default). - Size: Select the desired font size.

+- : Select the position of the overlay in the image.